-Recommendation Responsible Response and action plan Completion OIG Comments Management comments Recommendation Responsible Response and action plan date Old Collinelles management comments (b) Undertake periodic Part (a): We recommend clarifying this 4415 food requested by the IP (MOE) visits to the distribution text. against the standard food sites (schools, Kagogo Part (c): The PR is finalising Kagogo consumption of food. centres and NCPs) to Centre and NCP mapping including companient of your monitor food distribution location, service delivery and coverage. and to perform physical Parts (d): see response to Recommendation 29 verification of stock.
-Parts (e) and (f): see response to Recommendation 35 (c) Review the Recommendation 33 allocation of NCPs among Country's Comments: implementing agencies PR is currently processing a tender for an and reallocate them to SR for the OVC feeding program (formal ensure that there is no and informal school and NCP Feeding) and overlap. the TORs for the SR include setting up (d) Ensure SR proper logistics systems at feeding points. inventory management The PR will, through the assistance of procedures are Deloitte USA in October, conducting an in- strengthened through the depth assessment of the procurement inclusion of periodic supply chain process.
-However, in the physical verification, meantime, there is an immediate need for food through the OVC feeding program as maintenance of stock the new term starts in September 2011. records, and inventory During this time the PR will work with the quality checks.
-SR in the development of tools until such (e) Ensure food is time that the tendering process is available for distribution completed. at each NCP.
-The SR selected in this process needs to (f) Ensure attendance have the M&E capability and tools registers are maintained required to report on the distribution and to record the details of number of beneficiary children.
-A scoping the children associated exercise by Deloitte on procurement supply chain management has already with each NCP. taken place and one of the areas included with eath NCP. was the feeding program.
-Recommendation 38 NERCHA The Global Fund Secretariat's The OIG recommends that (High) , LICIA Comments: NERCHA keep the Global Fund NERCHA should implement See response to Recommendation 35.
-Secretariat and OIG informed
+Recommendation Responsible Response and action plan Completion OIG Comments Management comments Part (a): We recommend clarifying this text.
+Part (c): The PR is finalising Kagogo Centre and NCP mapping including location, service delivery and coverage.
+Parts (d): see response to Recommendation 29 Parts (e) and (f): see response to Recommendation 35 Country's Comments: PR is currently processing a tender for an SR for the OVC feeding program (formal and informal school and NCP Feeding) and the TORs for the SR include setting up proper logistics systems at feeding points.
+The PR will, through the assistance of Deloitte USA in October, conducting an in- depth assessment of the procurement supply chain process.
+However, in the meantime, there is an immediate need for food through the OVC feeding program as the new term starts in September 2011.
+During this time the PR will work with the SR in the development of tools until such time that the tendering process is completed.
+The SR selected in this process needs to have the M&E capability and tools OIG Comments food requested by the IP (MOE) against the standard consumption of food.
+Management comments registers are maintained to record the details of required to report on the distribution and number of beneficiary children.
+A scoping exercise by Deloitte on procurement the children associated with each NCP. supply chain management has already taken place and one of the areas included was the feeding program.
+The OIC recommended if it Recommendation38(High)NERCHA should implement NERCHA The Global Fund Secretariat's Comments:See response to Recommendation 35.
+The OIG recommends that NERCHA keep the Global Fund Secretariat and OIG informed